saicoco/mxnet_image_caption/README.md

     ],
 "datasets":Flickr8k}
 ```
-or you can download processed data from [here](http://cs.stanford.edu/people/karpathy/deepimagesent/), which image are extracted from vgg networks 4096-dim, and unzip them into dir 'datasets'
+or you can download processed data from [here](http://cs.stanford.edu/people/karpathy/deepimagesent/), which image are extracted from vgg networks 4096-dim, and unzip them into dir 'datasets',
+then copy file which in "old" dir into root dir, and run it, this is a old version about NIC.

 2. After data downloading completes, you can run:
 ```